Adaptation to climate change

 1) Climate risk analysis (fall 2025)

-In fall 2025, the firm hired by the City conducted a detailed analysis of the risks associated with heat waves and heavy precipitation in the city.
+In fall 2025, the firm hired by the City conducted a detailed analysis of the risks associated with heat waves and heavy precipitation in our area.

 2) Response planning (fall 2025 and winter 2026)

-The analysis enabled the firm to identify priority areas for action and to plan development solutions that were incorporated into a structured climate change adaptation plan.
+The analysis enabled the firm to identify priority areas for action and to plan development solutions that were integrated into a structured climate change adaptation plan.

 3) Public consultation (winter 2026)